-A classic example of citizen science, the North-East Scotland Bird Report (NESBR) has been published since 1974, initially by students at Aberdeen University’s Dept. of Zoology, and has evolved into a professionally printed, full-colour publication, comprising more than 190 pages in the current issue - NESBR 2020.
+A classic example of citizen science, the North-East Scotland Bird Report (NESBR) has been published since 1974, initially by students at Aberdeen University’s Dept. of Zoology, and has evolved into a professionally printed, full-colour publication, comprising 215 pages in the current issue - NESBR 2021.

 Contents include a systematic list of bird species recorded in the year, together with numerous articles on breeding, ringing, rarities etc. and generously illustrated with photographs, artworks, tables, and charts.
-Since NESBR 2017, there are also sections on Mammals and Amphibians & Reptiles.
+Since NESBR 2017, there are also sections on Mammals and Amphibians & Reptiles, and we're pleased to launch a new section on Butterflies in NE Scotland in the 2021 issue.

-Community involvement in NESBR continues to rise exponentially – in excess of 113,600 individual records from more than 530 named contributors were submitted, an increase of over 25% on both counts, over the previous year, before being processed, compiled and subsequently pulled together for publication by the Editor and a supporting cast.
+Community involvement in NESBR continues to rise exponentially – in excess of 122,000 individual records from more than 820 named contributors were submitted, a considerable increase over the previous year, before being processed, compiled and subsequently pulled together for publication by the Editor and a supporting cast.

 All involved give of their time freely to produce what is not only a much-anticipated annual event amongst many birders but also acts as an important source of data to conservation agencies, scientists, educators, businesses etc in support of their work.